Mindful nature walk

 Directions to point six

-What3words location for point six: ///mavericks.grew.tiling
+What3words for point six: ///splendid.dwarf.blackbird

 Google map pin for point six